odiinh/PLKABOT/readme.md

 - **Valorant API** player stats but mainly provide announcements and updates to do with Valorant Premiere #PLKA FIGHTING
 - **TS api** information (sensitive however so may lock off to only verified individuals)
 - **source code**: print the code or link to github source for a specified command, because why not
-- **voice channel roulette**: all users in the executor's voice channel get a 1/6th chance of getting kicked from the server.